ameee287791/AttendMate-Frontend/README.md

 ### `docker compose down -v`
 ### `docker compose up -d --build --force-recreate`

-app.py will likely run into an error, because it couldn't connect to the database, restart app.py.
+app2.py will likely run into an error, because it couldn't connect to the database, restart app2.py.

+Note: schema.sql and the flask folder in the frontend repo are not used anymore.